ksawicka01/WILD-seq/Barcode Whitelist fastq processing.md

 ```

 ## Generate barcode whitelist
-This file SLX-21864.DNAA001.barcodes.UMI.counts.txt as input for Create_Barcode_Whitelist.R
+Use SLX-21864.DNAA001.barcodes.UMI.counts.txt as input for Create_Barcode_Whitelist.R

 ## Generate bowtie index for barcode whitelist
 Use the barcode whitelist to generate a bowtie index against which barcode sequences from single cellexperiments will be mapped